Fine-structure constant: Spatial variation – Australian dipole

-Other research finds no meaningful variation in the fine structure constant.
+Other research finds no meaningful variation in the fine-structure constant.

 Anthropic explanation

-The anthropic principle is an argument about the reason the fine-structure constant has the value it does: stable matter, and therefore life and intelligent beings, could not exist if its value were very different. needs to be between around 1/180 and 1/85 to have proton decay to be slow enough for life to be possible.
+The anthropic principle provides an argument as to the reason the fine-structure constant has the value it does: stable matter, and therefore life and intelligent beings, could not exist if its value were very different.
+For instance, if modern grand unified theories are correct, then α needs to be between around 1/180 and 1/85 to have proton decay to be slow enough for life to be possible.

-Numerological explanations and multiverse theory
+Numerological explanations

 As a dimensionless constant which does not seem to be directly related to any mathematical constant, the fine-structure constant has long fascinated physicists.

 Arthur Eddington argued that the value could be "obtained by pure deduction" and he related it to the Eddington number, his estimate of the number of protons in the universe.

 This led him in 1929 to conjecture that the reciprocal of the fine-structure constant was not approximately but precisely the integer 137.

 By the 1940s experimental values for 1/α deviated sufficiently from 137 to refute Eddington's arguments.

-The fine-structure constant so intrigued physicist Wolfgang Pauli that he collaborated with psychoanalyst Carl Jung in a quest to understand its significance.
+Physicist Wolfgang Pauli commented on the appearance of certain numbers in physics, including the fine-structure constant, which he also noted approximates reciprocal of the prime number 137.
+This constant so intrigued him that he collaborated with psychoanalyst Carl Jung in a quest to understand its significance.
 Similarly, Max Born believed that if the value of α differed, the universe would degenerate, and thus that α = 1/137 is a law of nature.

 Richard Feynman, one of the originators and early developers of the theory of quantum electrodynamics (QED), referred to the fine-structure constant in these terms:

 Conversely, statistician I. J. Good argued that a numerological explanation would only be acceptable if it could be based on a good theory that is not yet known but "exists" in the sense of a Platonic Ideal.

 Attempts to find a mathematical basis for this dimensionless constant have continued up to the present time.
 However, no numerological explanation has ever been accepted by the physics community.

-In the early 21st century, multiple physicists, including Stephen Hawking in his book A Brief History of Time, began exploring the idea of a multiverse, and the fine-structure constant was one of several universal constants that suggested the idea of a fine-tuned universe.
+In the late 20th century, multiple physicists, including Stephen Hawking in his 1988 book A Brief History of Time, began exploring the idea of a multiverse, and the fine-structure constant was one of several universal constants that suggested the idea of a fine-tuned universe.